luketpickering/GiBUU-t2k-dev/dox/CLIOptions.md

   * `(-h|--help)`: Print a help message with a usage example.
   * `(-c|--CompositeExample)`: Print the example usage for building a full CH-target vector including neutrino and anti-neutrino flux components
+  * `(-@) <FileName>` : Replace this CLI argument with the contents of the referenced file.
+Useful for organising the large number of required arguments for a composite target vector.
   * `(-o|--output-file) <FileName {default:GiBUURooTracker.root}>`: The output file name.
   * `(-R|--Total-ReWeight) [i]<[1.0/]float>`: The overall weight to apply to the output vector, useful for outputting a composite-target vector with xsec weights in units of `/nucleon`.
 If the value is prepended with an `i` then the inverse of the numerical part of the option is used, e.g. if `-T i12` is passed, then the file weight will be `1/12`.
   * `(-NI|--No-Initial-State)`: If you are using an old version of GiBUU which does not output initial state/target nucleon information this will not look for it.
 GiBUU2016 has initial state information in the output FinalEvents.dat